Sheweny/website/docs/guide/commands/Restrictions.md

     super(client, "ping", {
       description: "Ping the bot",
       category: "Misc",
-      guildOnly: true, // The command cannot be executing in DMs });
+      only: "GUILD", // The command cannot be executing in DMs });
   }
   execute(interaction) {